YinHK-gameDev/unity-learn/ai/UnityEngine.AIModule/Navigation and Pathfinding/README.md

 #### Area Mask
-Each agent has an **Area Mask** which describes which areas it can use when navigating.
-The area mask can be set in the agent properties, or the bitmask can be manipulated using a script at runtime.
+Each agent has an **Area Mask** which describes** which areas it can use when navigating**.
+The area mask can be set in the **agent properties**, or the **bitmask can be manipulated using a script** at runtime.

-The area mask is useful when you want only certain types characters to be able to walk through an area.
+The **area mask** is useful when you **want only certain types characters to be able to walk through an area**.

 For example, in a zombie evasion game, you could mark the area under each door with a Door area type, and uncheck the Door area from the zombie character’s Area Mask.

 ![](./img/agent.png)